Digital Media and Communication BA Honours

 View course-specific entry requirements

-If English is not your first language, you may need to achieve an IELTS score of 6.5.
+If English is not your first language, you must have an IELTS of 6.5 overall with at least 6.0 in writing.

-Selected candidates may be interviewed by staff and students.
+Selected candidates will be invited to special applicant days to meet staff and students.

 The Digital Media and Communication BA (Hons) (DMC) takes Media Studies into the 21st century.
 It doesn’t limit you to a particular media industry, but instead recognises the ongoing practical and conceptual convergence between technologies, industries and ways of communicating.